GET STARTED

 Graduate courses in education were first offered.

-Over the years the scope and mission of the school has greatly expanded.
+The scope and mission of the School greatly expanded.
 The School of Education offered a four-year undergraduate program leading to a Bachelor of Education degree and a Master of Education degree.
-The programs offered were in elementary, secondary, health and physical education, and industrial education.
+Programs were offered in elementary, secondary, health and physical education, and industrial education.

 1954